010101ashkan010101/USN-Nuker/README.md

 ###  🚀 FAQ

 **Question :** why when i open the exe file it shows me nothing?
 - **Answer :** if it happens maybe its a bug or a problem with your network connection. we will fix it on the next update.
+(Fixed in V2)

 **Question :** why i got so many rate limits?
 - **Answer :** Use proxys.